lreimer/cloud-cli-seu/README.md

-# cloud-cli-seu
+# Cloud and IaC CLI SEU

-A software development environment that contains the most relevant Cloud and IaC CLI tools.
+A dev container based environment that contains the most useful Cloud and IaC CLI tools.